 a.
 Open PD_7664 Process_component.
 Select the type in the open type menu.
 You use this component as ancestor to a new Process_component.

 b.
-Right-click on the component and select “Create new type”.
+Right-click on the component and select “Create new descendant of type”.

 2. Add Setpoint_value